karmaniverous/entity-manager/.stan/imports/entity-client-dynamodb/stan.todo.md

   - Added CF-aware overload while keeping implementation signature as RangeKeyCondition to satisfy TS union assignability and avoid TS2345 during build/docs.

 - Fix: QueryBuilder overload compatibility (TS2394)
   - Removed extra generic from CF-aware overload and used IndexRangeKeyOf<CF, ITS> directly; dropped unused HasIndexFor import.
 Implementation remains (ITS, RangeKeyCondition).
 No runtime changes.

+- Fix: QueryBuilder CF-aware overload fallback
+  - Ensured CF-aware property type falls back to string when no literal can be resolved (avoids ‘never’ and keeps overload compatible with implementation).